Neighborhood Longhorns: Partnering with AISD to Help Little Longhorns Dream Big

 Jody Conradt, then head coach of UT’s beloved Lady Longhorn basketball team, looks back on that painful time.
 “We had big problems.
 UT was just not seen as a welcoming place, particularly in communities of color.
 It hit morale and recruiting hard.
 We really needed to reach out and show that we cared.”

 The Neighborhood Longhorns Program (NLP), devised by Conradt and colleagues Tom Penders, Donna Lopiano, and DeLoss Dodds in 1991, has done much to bridge the gap between UT and the communities that it wants to engage—one child at a time.

-Now, nearly 20 years later, NLP thrives as a part of the Division of Diversity and Community Engagement under the guidance of Director Celina Ruiz-Snowden.
-Ruiz-Snowden explained, “DDCE’s support of our program demonstrates the commitment the university has made to providing educational opportunities to the youth in the community by integrating the Neighborhood Longhorns Program into a division that focuses on accessibility and collaboration.”
+Now, nearly 20 years later, NLP thrives as a part of the Division of Campus and Community Engagement under the guidance of Director Celina Ruiz-Snowden.
+Ruiz-Snowden explained, “DCCE’s support of our program demonstrates the commitment the university has made to providing educational opportunities to the youth in the community by integrating the Neighborhood Longhorns Program into a division that focuses on accessibility and collaboration.”